History 383 - Dr. Gayle Olson-Raymer

 - In 1850, a redwood belt covered about two million acress on the Pacific coast.
 Fifty years later, more than a third of this old growth forest was gone.

-- By the 1950s, old-growth redwood forest remained on only 4 percent of the original acreage.
-By the 1890s, newspaper accounts make it clear that the area around the Truckee River and Lake Tahoe were so devastated by logging that the mills around the Lake were forced to shut down.
+- By the 1890s, newspaper accounts make it clear that the area around the Truckee River and Lake Tahoe were so devastated by logging that the mills around the Lake were forced to shut down.

 - In logged out areas, the removal of large numbers of trees created ecological disturbances that devastated native grasses, shrubs, and browsing animals such as deer and elk.
 Especially in the redwood forests, logging destroyed a habitat for many mammals.